-For over 150 years, Los Angeles County has provided health services to residents regardless of their ability to pay for care.
-From modest beginnings providing charity care in the City of Los Angeles’ historic center, to the rapid expansion of community-based primary care services through the Public/Private Partnership (PPP) program in the 1990s, the County has responded to the health needs of a growing metropolis.
+For over 150 years, Los Angeles County has provided quality medical care to residents regardless of their ability to pay.
+From humble beginnings providing charity care in the City’s historic center, to expansion of community-based primary care through a public/private partnership program in the 1990s, the County has responded to the evolving health needs of a growing metropolis.
 Today, the Department of Health Services (DHS) is the nation’s second largest municipal health system and a leader in trauma and burn care, chronic disease management, and programs for at-risk populations.

-Los Angeles County’s healthcare system began in 1856, when six Daughters of Charity of St. Vincent DePaul traveled to Los Angeles from Emmetsburg, Maryland, to open a hospital.
-The eight-bed facility later became St. Vincent’s Hospital, from which the county purchased medical services for indigent patients.
-In 1878, the County opened its own 100-bed Los Angeles County Hospital and Poor Farm as a way of lowering cost to the county.
-The University of Southern California (USC) Medical School entered into an affiliation with the Los Angeles County Hospital in 1885.
+The origin of the health system dates to 1856, when six Daughters of Charity of St. Vincent DePaul traveled to Los Angeles from Emmetsburg, Maryland, to open a hospital.
+The eight-bed facility later became St. Vincent’s Hospital, from which the County purchased medical services for indigent patients.
+In 1878, the County opened a 100-bed hospital and in 1885, the County partnered with the University of Southern California Medical School for the provision of medical care – a partnership that exists to this day.

-In the early 1950s, Rancho Los Amigos Hospital in Downey positioned itself as one of the country’s leading polio treatment facilities with the opening of its respiratory center and surgical program for post-polio patients.
-During the 1960s and 1970s the City’s Health Department and the Los Angeles County Department of Hospitals merged to form the present-day Department of Health Services.
+In the 1940s and 1950s, Rancho Los Amigos Hospital in Downey pushed innovation in the treatment of polio, opening a respiratory center and surgical program for post-polio patients.
+During the 1960s and 1970s, the City of Los Angeles’ Health Department and the Los Angeles County Department of Hospitals merged to form the Department of Health Services.

 Today, DHS continues to meet its historic mission and legacy of innovation.
-DHS physicians are blazing new paths in stroke and spinal cord injury rehabilitation, and bringing research and evidence-based medicine to clinical practice.
-Through affiliations with the medical schools of the University of Southern California (USC) and the University of California, Los Angeles (UCLA), DHS hospitals are competitive training sites for medical students completing their graduate medical education in nearly every specialty and subspecialty.
+DHS physicians are blazing new paths in stroke and spinal cord injury rehabilitation, pushing new frontiers in medical research, and bringing evidence-based medicine to clinical practice.
+Through affiliations with the University of Southern California (USC) and the University of California, Los Angeles (UCLA), DHS hospitals are competitive training sites for medical students completing their Graduate Medical Education in nearly every specialty and subspecialty.